 When people think of traditional Japan, many think of samurai and geisha.
 A lot of this is thanks, in part, to films like The Last Samurai and Memoirs of a Geisha.
-However, these movies took a few creative liberties in their portrayal of these two jobs.
-They have a long, interesting history in Japan and are a rich part of the culture.
+However, these movies took a few creative liberties in portraying these two jobs.
+They have a long, exciting history in Japan and are a rich part of the culture.

 But what is a geisha?
 What do they do?
 What is that history?
 Today, let’s take a deep dive into these traditional Japanese performers.